markothell/SITBlog/content/articles/contrast-continuity.md

 I write this not because it is a novel discovery in social psychology but in order try and identify the conceptual frame work for the activities here.
 What are they intended to do?
 Certainly not unify humanity.
 But I am imagining collectives of people able to sustain positive vision and take action towards creating it and asking, what tools do they need just to do that work for themselves?

-This answer: a dynamic cultural memory system that allows them to fluidly scale resolution on their collective relationship to eachhother and the world.
+This answer: a dynamic cultural memory system that allows them to fluidly scale resolution on their collective relationship to each other and the world.